raffaelemazziotti/oc_chamber/README.md

 ## Dataset & Data Analysis

 [Dataset]() folder contains our raw data described in this [paper](#references) and composed of 6 subjects.
-Each subject is containet in its own folder and coded using the scheme: CAGE-LABEL-GENO.
-Furthermore, there are two Jupyter Notebooks with an example on how you can read txt output files in python as [pandas](https://pandas.pydata.org/) datasets.
+Each subject is contained in its own folder and coded using the scheme: CAGE-LABEL-GENO.
+Furthermore, there are two Jupyter Notebooks with an example on how you can read txt output files in python as [pandas](https://pandas.pydata.org/) dataframes.

 * **data:** contains folders representing subjects.
 In the folder there are .txt files with fields
     * Event - the type of event (both,single)